cadyberry/defaulting-customers/README.md

 # defaulting-customers
 This project uses a data set of  175,425 records to predict defaulting customers.
 Two classification and regression tree (CART) models were created and used to classify default status using four explanatory variables: interest rate, loan amount, installment, and term.
+One CART model does not account for misclassification costs (Naive model) and the other CART model (3.3x) does account for data-driven misclassification costs.

  Baseline models were constructed.
 Accuracy, error rate, sensitivity specificity, Fβ scores and model costs were calculated for each model.
 Notable conclusions from analysis are as follows: